Keyfactor/paloalto-firewall-orchestrator/README.md

 This agent implements three job types – Inventory, Management Add, and Management Remove.
 Below are the steps necessary to configure this AnyAgent.
 It supports adding certificates with or without private keys.

+NOTE: Palo Alto does not support incremental certificate inventory.
+If you have large numbers of certificates in your environment it is recommended to limit the frequency of inventory jobs to 30 minutes or more.

 **1. Create the New Certificate Store Type for the PA-VM Firewall Device**